lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

             Recall equals 79% for genuine class and 65% for fraudulent class.
             F1-score equals 74% for the genuine class and 70% for the fraudulent class.

-    - Suport Vector Machines models:

-            The Support Vector Machines performance was:

-            Accuracy equals to 72%.
-            Precision equals 69% for the legitimate class and 77% for the fraudulent class.
-            Recall equals 81% for genuine class and 64% for fraudulent class.
-            F1-score equals 74% for the genuine class and 70% for the fraudulent class.

     - AdaBoost model:

             The Adaboost performance was: